Last updated on June 5th, 2018

 Step 6 – Add the reinforcement layer

 Now comes pretty much the most important part: the abrasion resistant lining.
 I’m not even sure it was the hardest part, but it sure did require some thought.
-Mostly because I had no idea about what I was doing.
+Mostly because I had no idea about what I was doing when I first started.

-I attached a full yard of Schoeller Keprotec’s fabric centered at the center-back and simply improvised following the shape of the pants from there.
+I attached a full yard of Schoeller Keprotec’s fabric centered at the center-back and simply improvised from there, following the shape of the pants.
 The length of the abrasion liner will be pretty much determined by the length of your fabric and the shape of your pants.
 Make sure to extend the pants as flat as possible, so the liner fits it correctly.
 You don’t want to make the liner over-sized, since it will bunch up under the pant.
 You certainly don’t want to make it undersized either.

 First, unstitch the lower attachment points of the belt loops using a seam ripper.
 That way you don’t sew over them when attaching one or both linings.
 Sadly this step is pretty much obligatory.